camgitblame/coach/README.md

 ## Notes

-- Voice interaction currently works best on the web
+- **Voice interaction** works best on web browsers
-- Make sure the browser has mic permission
+- **Microphone permission** is required for voice coaching
-- Use Chrome or Firefox for the most reliable WebRTC behavior
+- **Browser compatibility**: Chrome and Firefox recommended for WebRTC
+- **Post-session Analysis**: Requires OpenAI API key for AI-powered feedback.
+A demo analysis available when OpenAI API is unavailable.